 It’s finally April, which can only mean one thing…

-Mathematics and Statistics Awareness Month is here!
+Mathematics and Statistics Awareness Month (MASAM) is here!

-- National Education Association Lesson Plans
+- Get lesson plans from the National Education Association

-- Statistics Is For Everyone Video
+- Watch the Statistics Is For Everyone video

-Mathematics and Statistics Awareness Month (MASAM) is an initiative from the Joint Policy Board for mathematics, a partnership between the American Mathematic Society, the American Statistical Association, the Mathematical Association of America, the Society for Industrial and Applied Mathematics and the American Statistical Association to increase public understanding of and appreciation for mathematics.
+Mathematics and Statistics Awareness Month (MASAM) is an initiative from the Joint Policy Board for Mathematics, a partnership between the American Mathematic Society, the American Statistical Association, the Mathematical Association of America, the Society for Industrial and Applied Mathematics and the American Statistical Association to increase public understanding of and appreciation for mathematics.

 What are you doing to celebrate Mathematics and Statistics Awareness Month?
 Tell us on Twitter by tagging us @ThisIsStats and using #MathStatMonth.

 This is Statistics’ fifth annual Fall Data Challenge, Get Out the Vote, is right around the corner!
 You and your classmates will have the opportunity to work in teams to apply your statistical skills to real voter-turnout data and provide insights to inspire more people to vote in the upcoming election.
 The submission window opens on October 19.
 With contest submissions opening soon, we want to introduce the real-life statisticians, with experience in election…